YifangGaoinPG/PMIRS/README.md

 We use a customized variant of the official ImageNet-1K dataset for evaluation and retrieval testing.
 The variant is structured for class-wise folder organization and reduced scale for faster experimentation.
 Scripts to construct this variant from the original ImageNet-1K dataset are provided in the data/ directory.

 If you already have access to \href{https://www.image-net.org/}{ImageNet}, you can use the provided scripts to convert it into the required format.

+## Evaluation

+Results in tables and figures can be supported by evaluation code in the src/inference/ directory.

 ## Quick Start

 Install dependencies: